Family arrivals surge at US-Mexico border in August

-SAN DIEGO — A surge in families coming to the U.S. illegally contributed to an increase of illegal crossings from Mexico in August following two months of declines, authorities said Wednesday.
+SAN DIEGO — U.S. border authorities arrested dramatically more immigrant families at the Mexico border in August compared to previous months in a spike that a Trump administration official said Wednesday was the result of “legal loopholes” allowing children to avoid immediate deportation to their homelands in Central America.

-The number of family arrivals reached 15,955, a sharp increase from July that Customs and Border Protection Commissioner Kevin McAleenan said was one of the highest on record.
-Families accounted for more than one-third people who were stopped at the border.
+The number of families arriving at the Mexico border reached 15,955, up from 12,274 in July, according to Customs and Protection.
+Families accounted for more than one-third of people who were stopped at the border.

-McAleenan blamed “legal loopholes,” including a court order that generally prohibits holding children more than 20 days.
-He called the increase in family arrivals “a direct response to gaps in the legal framework.”

-“We’re not surprised by it, but it’s been a very stark trend,” he said.
+Commissioner Kevin McAleenan called the increase “a direct response to gaps in the legal framework,” adding, “we’re not surprised by it, but it’s been a very stark trend.”

-Overall, people arrested or stopped at the border totaled 46,560, up 17 percent from 39,953 in July and up 52 percent from 30,567 in August 2017.
-Arrests have risen from July to August in four of the previous five years, indicating seasonal factors may be an influence.

-The number of people arriving as families increased 30 percent from July to August, outpacing the overall increase.

 The numbers offer a glimpse into the impact of the Trump administration’s “zero tolerance” policy on illegal crossings introduced in April, which resulted in the separation of more than 2,500 children from their parents.
 President Donald Trump effectively ended the practice of separating families in June amid heavy criticism.

+Administration officials have been encouraging asylum seekers to turn themselves in at official border crossings, instead of going around them, but the August figures suggest that message isn’t getting through.

+Family arrests by the Border Patrol, a component of Customs and Border Protection that polices between ports of entry, soared to 12,774 in August from 9,281 in July.
+The increase in families arriving at official crossings climbed only slightly, to 3,181 from 3,027.

-The arrest tally is also the latest reminder of how border crossings have shifted over the last decade from predominantly Mexican men to Central American families and children.
+The arrest tally is the latest reminder of how border crossings have shifted from predominantly Mexican men to Central American families and children.

-The Border Patrol, which polices official ports of entry, made 37,544 arrests in August, including 12,774 of people who came as families and 4,396 children traveling alone.

-Another 9,016 were stopped elsewhere, including 3,181 who came as families and 376 as unaccompanied children.

 Last week, the Trump administration moved to abandon a longstanding court settlement that limits how long immigrant children can be kept locked up, proposing new regulations that would allow the government to detain families until their immigration cases are decided.